Ogar616/SuperZbieracz/README.md

 ## Instalation

-Game does not require any installation - just run it in your favourite browser
+Game does not require any installation - just run it in your favourite browser (git clone => npm install, or check website)

-## Screenshotsn
+## Screenshots

 <img alt="screenshot" src="http://i65.tinypic.com/hvnp7k.png">